tmr08c/tmr08c.github.io/content/blog/2020/10/contributing-github-actions/index.md

 ## Running Actions

-The problem with contributing a GitHub action to another project is that Actions only seem to run when they are committed to the repository's main branch.
+The problem with contributing a GitHub Action to another project is that workflows only seem to run when they are committed to the repository's main branch.
 This means that if you open a Pull Request that adds a GitHub Action, it will **not be run** as a part of that Pull Request.

 This limitation makes sense, especially with the power that Actions can provide.
-You don't want to enable anyone on the Internet to be able to open a Pull Request and run arbitrary code with an Action, that could be dangerous.
+You don't want to enable anyone on the Internet to be able to open a Pull Request and run arbitrary code with a workflow; that could be dangerous.
 Despite it making sense, it does make testing difficult.
 While many actions are designed to be easy to set up, there are often configuration options to test out.

-The inspiration for this post came from wanting to add the [Pull Request Labeler Action](https://github.com/actions/labeler) to an open source project.
-This Action requires an additional configuration file written in YAML that lists different file path glob patterns and which label to add to the Pull Request if a matching file was changed.
+The inspiration for this post came from wanting to add the [Pull Request Labeler action](https://github.com/actions/labeler) to an open source project.
+This action requires an additional configuration file for mapping files changed to which label to add.

-On my first attempt, I made the Pull Request and realized the Action wouldn't run.
+On my first attempt, I made the Pull Request and realized the workflow wouldn't run.
 Not being aware of a better way to test, I said as much in the Pull Request body.
-The project's maintainers decided to try merging the Pull Request and manually testing the action by creating a fake Pull Request.
-Unfortunately, the Action failed to run correctly.
+The project's maintainers decided to try merging the Pull Request and manually testing the workflow by creating a fake Pull Request.
+Unfortunately, the workflow failed to run correctly.
 The maintainers ended up needing to revert my change because it was causing the GitHub Checks to fail and block Pull Requests from getting merged.

-I wanted to try to add the Action to the project again but didn't want to prevent work from getting merged again.
+I wanted to try to add the workflow to the project again, but this time I didn't want to prevent work from getting merged.

 ## It's Your Fork 🍴

 Since I was attempting to add an Action to a project I didn't own, I was working off of a [fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) of the project.

 Often, when forking an open source project, you don't need repository features like Issue tracking, Wikis, or even Actions.
 Luckily, you can still enable these features if you need them.
 In this case, since I was attempting to contribute an Action, I wanted to enable the ability to run Actions on my fork.